3 reasons to integrate your CRM with your Digital Customer Interactions Platform

 1/ Get a 360° view of the customer

 CRM and Digital Customer Interactions Platform collect different types of data, complementary to each other.
-On the one hand, CRM centralises all data available about a customer.
+On the one hand, a CRM software centralises all data available about a customer.
 It allows to know whether the user is a customer or not, and gathers all the associated data, such as his name, address, purchase history, lifetime value…

 On the other hand, a Digital Customer Interactions Platform enables companies to process large volumes of messages on digital channels.
 By interacting with customers, it will be able to collect different types of data, such as their digital identities.
 Most importantly, it will be able to merge the different identities (Facebook, Twitter, e-mail…) of a single user.